silvenlily/spindle/readme.md

+depreciation notice:
+Discord has now added built in vc-text channels, the official instance of spindle has been offlined and this repo is now archived as I don't see a reason for it to exist when the feature it created now comes with discord by default.

 Spindle is a discord bot used to manage channels.
 It allows you to link text channels and voice channels, so users can only view a text channel when they are in the linked voice channel.
 It can also automaticly create a text channel when someone joins a voice channel, and delete it when everyone leaves.

 You can add offical instance of the bot to your server using: https://discord.com/api/oauth2/authorize?client_id=768705571481452545&permissions=8&scope=bot and join the development server at: https://discord.gg/4ufepDPkPy